-The University of Surrey conducted Equal Pay analysis in 2019 to understand the pay gaps within each grade at job family level.
-This analysis showed an improvement in closing the pay gap since this analysis was started in 2014.
-The main finding was that the most significant pay gap exists at senior management level within professional services.
-This gap is not indicative that male colleagues are paid more, but more a case of male colleagues being overrepresented at this grade.
+The University of Surrey is currently undertaking a comprehensive Pay Equity Review to understand the pay gaps within each grade at job family level for both academic staff and professional services staff.
+Previous analysis has shown an improvement in closing the pay gap since analysis was started in 2014.
+The main finding has been that the most significant pay gap exists at senior management level within professional services.

-The data in this report demonstrates that Surrey has a vertical pay gap, which follows when men or women are grouped in higher numbers at specific grades within an organisation, for example there is a greater presence of females at grades 2 to 4.
-Such a pattern is common within the Higher Education sector and the University of Surrey are addressing this through actions outlined later in the report.
+The data in this report demonstrates that Surrey has a vertical pay gap, which follows when men or women are grouped in higher numbers at specific grades within an organisation, for example there is a greater presence of women at grades 2 to 4.
+Such a pattern is common within the Higher Education sector and the University of Surrey is addressing this through actions outlined later in the report.